 If using the Facebook Pixel on your website, you will need to give the users the capability to opt-out.
-The Facebook Pixel gathers data and reports back to Facebook to build the user’s behavior profile (even when you don’t have access to it).
-Therefore it’s advisable to provide users the ability to ‘opt-out’ of the Pixel.
+The Facebook Pixel gathers data and reports back to Facebook to build the user’s behaviour profile (even when you don’t have access to it).
+Therefore it’s advisable to provide users with the ability to ‘opt-out’ of the Pixel.

 1. Check if you have your IP Address anonymity Turned On

 According to GDPR, an IP Address is viewed as personal data.
-Google Analytics used the IP Address for Geo-location data, however in order to be protected, you can simply make the IP addresses anonymous.
-Thus for Google, the impact on geographic reporting accuracy, is slightly reduced.
+Google Analytics used the IP Address for Geo-location data, however, in order to be protected, you can simply make the IP addresses anonymous.
+Thus for Google, the impact on geographic reporting accuracy is slightly reduced.

 Turning on anonymous IP addresses will depend on the method you’re using to add Google Analytics tracking code to your website.

 2. Check if you have some personally identifiable information that comes through in your reporting.